 - Increased comfort.
 While many may not realize it, the general public’s comfort with AI-powered devices has greatly increased, as smart digital assistants like Siri and Alexa permeate homes and offices.

-Machine Learning encompasses four key areas, each which have the potential to tangibility impact business by improving product or service quality, increasing revenue, and cutting costs.
+Machine Learning encompasses four key areas, each of which has the potential to tangibly impact a business by improving product or service quality, increasing revenue, and cutting costs.

 - Cognitive Machine Learning.
 This is all about recognition: audio, video, speech, text, or photos.

 What does this mean for business?
-Organizations can index massive volumes of documents, process photos, use chatbots to communicate directly with customers for increased availability, or analyze emotional overtones across communication.
+Organizations can index massive volumes of documents, process photos, use chatbots to communicate directly with customers for increased availability or analyze emotional overtones across the communication.